Samsung/SamsungAutomationStudio/hand/hand-detect-iotcam/README.md

 ### Rtsp Port

-Port number to be used to receive streaming data from your Samsung Smartthings camera device. (default: 1886)
+Port number to be used to receive streaming data from your Samsung SmartThings camera device. (default: 1886)

 ### Data Socket Url

 Specify the URL including the endpoint to receive the user's pose recognition result data in real time using a WebSocket. (default: 'ws://localhost:1880/ws/data')

-### Smartthings MNID
+### SmartThings MNID

-Your MNID to get access to your Samsung Smartthings camera device.
+Your MNID to get access to your Samsung SmartThings camera device.
 You can check your MNID on [this page](https://smartthings.developer.samsung.com/partner/dashboard).

-### Smartthings PAT
+### SmartThings PAT

-Your PAT to get access to your Samsung Smartthings camera device.
+Your PAT to get access to your Samsung SmartThings camera device.
 You can generate a PAT on [this page](https://account.smartthings.com/login?redirect=https%3A%2F%2Faccount.smartthings.com%2Ftokens).

 ## Example